Academic-ID/academicAI/Responsible AI in Academia.md

 4. **Intellectual Property and Plagiarism:** Generative AI's capacity to produce content that closely mimics existing copyrighted material raises concerns about unintentional plagiarism and the violation of intellectual property rights.
-While legally, this remains a grey area; the concern remains particularly problematic in academic settings where the originality of research outputs is paramount.
+While this remains a legal grey area, the concern remains particularly problematic in academic settings where the originality of research outputs and the proper attribution of knowledge are paramount.

 ### Operational Risks